-In this we differ from most of the SDC literature, which assumes that identification is only a problem is the true identity is uncovered1.
-This is clearly consistent with legal requirements to keep data confidential, but it ignores the institutional impact.
-Asserting that confidentiality can be breached can have a substantial effect on the reputation of the data owner, whether that assertion is true or not.
-One NSI had to undertake a substantial public relations operation after it was (falsely) claimed that a multinational supermarket used confidential Census data to send out mailshots.
+This popular working assumption, that identification is only a problem if the true identity is uncovered, is clearly consistent with legal requirements to keep data confidential, but it ignores the institutional impact.
+Asserting that confidentiality can be breached can have a substantial effect on the reputation of the data provider, whether that assertion is true or not.
+For example, one NSI had to undertake a substantial public relations operation after it was (falsely) claimed that a multinational supermarket used confidential census data to send out mailshots.

-An additional complication is what 'identity' is being uncovered.
+An additional complication is defining the "data subject" whose identity is being uncovered.
 Some data subjects, such as organisations, can have complex structures which makes identification a much more difficult concept.

-For example, assume that there is one university on the Isle of Wight, in the southern UK2.
-Suppose a researcher using business data from the island comes across an entity whose industrial classification describes it as 'university', and finds no other entities with that classification.
-There are three possibilities.
+For example, assume that there is one university on the Isle of Wight, an island in the southern UK1.
+Suppose a researcher using business data from the island comes across an entity whose industrial classification describes it as a "university", and finds no other entities with that classification.
+There are three possibilities: